djparks/notes/Quotes/Quotes.md

 "Employ your time in improving yourself by other men's writings, so that you shall gain easily what others have labored hard for."
 SOCRATES

+“What you get by achieving your goals is not as important as what you become by achieving your goals.”
+HENRY DAVID THOREAU

+“It is not because things are difficult that we do not dare; it is because we do not dare that they are difficult.”
+SENECA